-Stress making your Gastritis worse?
-Tips to help Relax and Heal
+Stress and anxiety making your Stomach worse?
+10 Tips to help Relax and Heal

-Doctors often talk about avoiding certain food and drinks with Gastritis but something that is often overlooked as a cause of digestive issues (and its a BIG one) is stress.
+The easy answer is yes, Stress is a major cause of Gastritis.
+Doctors often talk about avoiding certain food and drinks with Gastritis but something that is often overlooked as a cause of digestive issues (and it’s a BIG one) is stress.

 It took me a long time to realise that my flare-ups often came after stressful periods, I would often be having a tough time, maybe I had too much work to do, my daughter was struggling with issues at school or I was just dealing with the craziness of Christmas.

 But those tell-tale signs would start to appear, feeling nauseous, that full feeling after eating just a small meal, and then before I knew it I was in a full-on flare-up.

 - Loss of appetite

 - Irritable Bowel syndrome (IBS)

 Stress is part of life and you are never going to have a completely stress free life, but there are ways in which we help our bodies cope better when we face stressful situations.

 This is so important to your mind as well as your body.
 When you exercise your body releases endorphins, these chemicals actually work to improve your mood.